PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 A cart rule can contain 1 or many cart actions.
 The amount of a cart rule is the sum of amounts resulting from each action

-The possible cart actions are:
+The possible cart rule actions are:
 * Free shipping reduction
 * Percent reduction
 * Amount reduction